themanyone/whisper_dictation/README.md

 ### Improvements.

 **Stable-Diffusion.** Stable-Diffusion normally requires upwards of 16Gb of VRAM.
 But we were able to get it running with a mere 2Gb using [The Stable Diffuion Web UI](https://techtactician.com/stable-diffusion-low-vram-memory-errors-fix/).
 Just add a voice launcher for the webui and speak your prompt into the box.
+TODO: API integration is in-progrss.

 **Text goes to wrong place.** We now use `pyperclip` and `pyautogui` to paste text, instead of typing responses into the current window.
 We use middle-click paste on Linux, so that it also works in terminals.
-If you miss and it doesn't put text where you want it, you can always middle-click it.
+If you miss and it doesn't put text where you want, you can always manually middle-click it somewhere else.

-**Fixing Linux paste.** "No. I don't want this script to use middle-click on Linux!"
+**Fixing Linux paste.** "No. I don't want to use middle-click on Linux!"
 The alternative to using middle click on Linux is to change the behavior of the Linux terminal.
 Are you tired of having to remember to use Ctrl-Shift-C and Ctrl-Shift-V in the terminal, instead of Ctrl-C and Ctrl-V?
 The beauty of Linux is being able to customize.
 So let's do it!

 [Modifying Terminal Settings](https://askubuntu.com/questions/53688/making-ctrlc-copy-text-in-gnome-terminal)